PisterLab/BotNet/README.md

 ### Motivation
 The goal of this simulator is to study how high agent-count multi-agent systems can be controlled.
-As agent counts increase, decentralized control is a popular solution to control many agents because it becomes more computationally efficient.
+As agent counts increase, decentralized control becomes increasingly attractiv due to its computation efficiency relative to centralized approaches.
-Though, a commonly unaddressed issue in decentralized control is the need for neighbors to identify eachother and communicate effectly.
+A commonly unaddressed issue in the study of decentralized control, however, is the need for neighbors to identify eachother and communicate effectively, especially subject to the complex dynamics of an ad hoc RF mesh network.
-This work pairs the high agent-count simulator with a standards compliant (important for sim2real) network simulator: 6TiSCH.
+This work pairs a high agent-count robot simulator with a full featured network simulator of a standards compliant RF mesh architecture, 6TiSCH.
-Together, BotNet is an experimentation platform for understanding phenomena emerging from swarms attempting to maintain internal communication.
+Together, they form BotNet: an experimentation platform for understanding phenomena emerging from swarms attempting to maintain internal communication.

 ### Installation
 This framework runs entirely on python and has very few requirements.
 The only setup required is installing the included conda environment.